hex-net/Engineer-s-Blueprint/README.md

 Any errors or mistakes you may find in the actual program will if any mostly be incorrect naming, incorrect mathematics or incorrect materials that I have missed, once again, please do make a comment in Discussions for review and updating.

-This app is currently in Beta testing
+This app is currently in Beta testing.

 Please report any inconcistencies or mistakes in the Issues tab or Discussions tab for review and updating.